-- (3) Parking for all uses, other than single-unit dwellings and two-unit dwellings, shall comply with the setback standards for the district within which the parcel is located or as determined by the Development Review Board under Section 5.03 Site Plan Review. - (4) In order to meet these requirements, all parking spaces must be located on the lot of the use for which they are being provided or, with approval from the DRB, on an off-site location in the same or a less restrictive district.
-Parking on one lot may be shared between uses on different lots in accordance with Subsections 3.09(A)(1) and 3.09(B). - (5) All parking spaces must be not less than 10 x 20 feet in dimension, except if on a paved surface and delineated by lines, must be not less than 9 x 18 feet in dimension.
-Parking spaces must be provided unobstructed access and maneuvering room even when adjacent spaces are occupied. - (6) Adequate off street parking must be provided for all customers, clients, and employees. - (7) The parking standards included in Table 3.3 refer to the number of full and parttime employees on premises at any one time. - (8) Parking shall conform to the applicable requirements of the Americans with Disabilities Act. - (B) Modifications.
-The number of required parking spaces may be modified by the Development Review Board as a condition of site plan approval in accordance with Section 5.03 and the following: - (1) If there is a demonstrated need for parking in addition to the minimum requirements established in this section, adequate off-street parking must be provided for all residents, clients, and customers. - (2) If it can be demonstrated that the proposed use will need fewer parking spaces, or some spaces with a smaller dimension than the minimum requirements established in this section and that the additional parking spaces needed to meet the minimum requirements can be added in the future if needed, the Development Review Board may waive the construction of those spaces until needed.
+(3) Parking for all uses, other than single-unit dwellings and two-unit dwellings, shall comply with the setback standards for the district within which the parcel is located or as determined by the Development Review Board under Section 5.03 Site Plan Review.

+(4) In order to meet these requirements, all parking spaces must be located on the lot of the use for which they are being provided or, with approval from the DRB, on an off-site location in the same or a less restrictive district.
+Parking on one lot may be shared between uses on different lots in accordance with Subsections 3.09(A)(1) and 3.09(B).

+(5) All parking spaces must be not less than 10 feet by 20 feet in dimension, except if on a paved surface and delineated by lines, must be not less than nine feet by 18 feet in dimension.
+Parking spaces must be provided unobstructed access and maneuvering room even when adjacent spaces are occupied.

+(6) Adequate off street parking must be provided for all customers, clients, and employees.

+(7) The parking standards included in Table 3.3 refer to the number of full and part-time employees on premises at any one time.

+(8) Parking shall conform to the applicable requirements of the Americans with Disabilities Act.

+B. Modifications.
+The number of required parking spaces may be modified by the Development Review Board as a condition of site plan approval in accordance with Section 5.03 and the following:

+(1) If there is a demonstrated need for parking in addition to the minimum requirements established in this section, adequate off-street parking must be provided for all residents, clients, and customers.

+(2) If it can be demonstrated that the proposed use will need fewer parking spaces, or some spaces with a smaller dimension than the minimum requirements established in this section and that the additional parking spaces needed to meet the minimum requirements can be added in the future if needed, the Development Review Board may waive the construction of those spaces until needed.

-Table 3.3 Minimum Off-Street Parking Requirements Use Parking Spaces Dwellings 2 spaces per dwelling unit Home Occupation - Retail 2 spaces per dwelling unit plus 1 space per 350 square feet of office floor area and 0.5 space per 1,000 square feet of production/storage floor area Home Occupation - Service 2 spaces/dwelling unit plus 1 space/350 square feet of office floor area and 1 space equal to the maximum number of clients at any time Home Industry 5 spaces per 1,000 square feet of floor area devoted to the use plus one parking space for each non-resident employee Retail/Service Business 1 space per every 250 square feet of floor area Theaters, Private Clubs, Public Facilities, Places of Assembly 1 space per employee plus 0.3 spaces per total capacity Restaurants 0.3 space per seat (including bar capacity) Places of Worship 0.25 space per total capacity Retirement Housing 1 space per unit Office, Bank and Research/Testing Facility 1 space per every 250 square feet of floor area Health Clinic/Medical Office 6 spaces per 1,000 square feet of floor area Light/ Industry, Wholesale 1 space per every 1,000 square feet of production/storage area plus 1 space per every 250 square feet of office/sales floor area Recreational Facility, Indoor or Outdoor 1 space per employee plus 0.25 spaces per participant and 0.5 space per maximum spectator capacity Bed & Breakfast 3 spaces per dwelling plus 1 space per guest bedroom and 0.5 space per employee Educational Facility 3 spaces per 10 children enrolled at the facility Day Care/Nursery School 1 space per employee plus 0.2 space per child, based upon the highest expected occupancy Residential Care facility/Group Home 1 space per every 2 beds plus 0.5 space per employee Inn/Hotel 1 space per guest room and 0.5 spaces per employee
+Use Parking Spaces Dwellings 2 spaces per dwelling unit Home occupation - retail 2 spaces per dwelling unit plus 1 space per 350 square feet of office floor area and 0.5 space per 1,000 square feet of production/storage floor area Home occupation - service 2 spaces/dwelling unit plus 1 space/350 square feet of office floor area and 1 space equal to the maximum number of clients at any time Home industry 5 spaces per 1,000 square feet of floor area devoted to the use plus 1 parking space for each nonresident employee Retail/service business 1 space per every 250 square feet of floor area Theaters, private clubs, public facilities, places of assembly 1 space per employee plus 0.3 spaces per total capacity Restaurants 0.3 space per seat (including bar capacity) Places of worship 0.25 space per total capacity Retirement housing 1 space per unit Office, bank and re- search/testing facility 1 space per every 250 square feet of floor area Health clinic/medical office 6 spaces per 1,000 square feet of floor area Light/industry, wholesale 1 space per every 1,000 square feet of production/storage area plus 1 space per every 250 square feet of office/sales floor area Recreational facility, indoor or outdoor 1 space per employee plus 0.25 spaces per participant and 0.5 space per maximum spectator capacity